 Our legal team also knows how to challenge the results of field sobriety tests and breathalyzer tests, which are often inaccurate.
 We can also get charges reduced or dismissed if there are mitigating circumstances in your case.

 No matter what, if you’re facing DUI charges, you should never try to go through it alone.
-A DUI lawyer in Indianapolis from the Rathburn Law Firm can help you navigate the criminal justice system and give you the best chance of getting a favorable outcome in your case.
+A DUI lawyer in Indianapolis from the Rathburn Law Office can help you navigate the criminal justice system and give you the best chance of getting a favorable outcome in your case.

 Call us now without delay!